 While lower concentrations of whitening agents may cause less of a reaction, they are also generally considered much less effective.

-The lowest concentrations of whitening agent are usually found in toothpastes marketed as having ‘whitening’ capabilities.
+The lowest concentrations of whitening agents are usually found in toothpastes marketed as having ‘whitening’ capabilities.
 As it is impossible to brush your teeth without toothpaste making contact with your gums, it is of no surprise that this method of teeth whitening requires prolonged use to have any effect whatsoever.
 Patients who do notice a slight difference in the color of their teeth find that the results fade almost immediately.
 Many experts also claim that ‘whitening’ toothpastes can be abrasive, which could cause damage to the enamel on your teeth and contribute towards other dental problems.

 If you want a quicker solution to tooth discoloration and staining, you may be considering at-home teeth whitening kits.
 Some varieties are available over the counter, while some dentists offer their own ‘whitening trays’.